Get the most up to date information about the sleep apnea and blood pressure connection from a sleep doctor's perspective.

 Stressed Out: How Sleep Apnea Causes High Blood Pressure

 Your body undergoes a great deal of stress during each abnormal breathing event.
 This triggers something called your "sympathetic nervous system" to kick in.
-This is also called the "fight or flight response,," which causes a number of negative physiological things to occur inside your body, including a spike in blood pressure.
+This is also called the "fight or flight response," which causes a number of negative physiological things to occur inside your body, including a spike in blood pressure and a drop in your oxygen level.
 Studies that have measured blood pressure directly through a catheter implanted in an arm artery showed systolic blood pressure rising well into the 190s during abnormal obstructive breathing events.

 Normally, blood pressure drops during sleep, a phenomenon called "nocturnal dipping."
 This trend is depicted below.
 Notice the relatively low blood pressure during sleep: